boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/clickhouse.md

 1. Enter a name and description (optional) for the data source.
 2. Enter a valid server or host name in the Server Name text box.
-3. Enter the username in the Username text box and password in the Password text box.
+3. Enter the username in the Username text box and the password in the Password text box.
 4. Enter the database name in the database text box.
-5. Click **Connect** to connect the Clickhouse server with the configured details.
+5. Click **Connect** to connect to the Clickhouse server with the configured details.

 ![Clickhouse Connection](/static/assets/working-with-datasource/data-connectors/images/Clickhouse/Clickhouse_Connection.png)